DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

   * Click _Open folder in file explorer_.
   * You'll see several files there, including your `.cpp` file.

-If you have **a subfolder** in there with the name of your project, message me or Matt!
-Do not move its contents or delete it.
+If you have **a subfolder** in there with the name of your project, message me on Discord! **Do not move its contents or delete it**.
 {{< /alert >}}

 ### What You Should Delete
-Your folder can be several hundred MB in size.
-The files you actually need are about 30-50KB in size.
+Your project file might be several hundred MB in size!
+Meanwhile, the files you actually need are about 30-50KB in size.
+Let's delete what we don't need.

 In your solution/project folder (same thing for us) you can **delete all** of these folders:
 * _.vs_
     * visual studio will probably have to be closed for this one
-    * If you can't see it, turn on "hidden items" in Windows explorer's _view_ ribbon.
+    * If you can't see it, **turn on "hidden items"** in Windows explorer's *view* ribbon.
 * _Debug_
 * _Release_
 * _x86_
 * _x64_

 {{< imgcard folder_cleaning>}}
-Delete the folders.
-DO NOT MOVE YOUR FILES if this folder is different to yours.
+Here are some of the folders you'd delete.
+DO NOT MOVE YOUR FILES if your folder is missing the proj files and cpp files.
 Contact me.
 {{< /imgcard >}}

--->

 ## Assessment 3: Realtime Game